bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?
-5. Explain how you solved task 7 in as much detail as you can.
-6. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.